 The 20 mm guns were a bit of an enigma to me.
 When we received the boats, they had the Oerlikon 20 mm guns of WWII vintage.
 They were mounted on deck on either side of the bridge.
 This gun utilized the 60 round drum-type magazine and a reasonable photo of one is in the photo of Admiral Kauffman aboard PTF-17 on the CRD21 Ops posting.
 For some reason I don’t think we ever fired them, at least on PTF-17 or PTF-18 while I was aboard.
 It could be because we didn’t have any of the Gunners Mates with current “service record” school qualifications on them and even though the Navy’s Gunners Mate Class “A” School was at Great Lakes we may not have been qualified on them.
 They may have stopped teaching them at some point.

 Some time during my tour we replaced the Oerlikons with the MK-16 belt-fed 20 mm guns.
 I remember having to modify the two armor plates from the Oerlikon mount to accommodate the MK-16’s.
 That required drilling new bracket holes in the plates and we must have worn out about a dozen drill bits trying to penetrate that armor plate.
 Tough stuff!
-Below is a photo of GMG2 “Jack” with the new MK-16 gun mount aboard PTF-18.
+Below is a photo of GMG2 “Jack” with one of the two new MK-16 20 mm belt-fed gun mounts aboard PTF-18.
 Authors Photo:

 While I was on active duty I don’t recall ever firing the MK-16’s either.
 Maybe CRD21 did after I left active duty and joined the Reserve crew in August 1975 but I don’t recall it.
 I have a vague memory of someone telling me that a 20 mm round detonated inside a gun, bird-caging the barrel.
 If that actually happened, maybe we became “gun shy” or were directed not to fire them again.
 Vague recollections: Any CRD21 guys recall the situation with either of these guns?